-Here are guidelines followed by Gazette editors for political letters-to-the-editor for the 2012 campaign season.
+Here are guidelines followed by Gazette editors for political letters-to-the-editor during campaign season.
 These guidelines have been updated to reflect a reduced number of editorial page "zones" in print editions in Montgomery and Prince George's counties.

-Position paper or platform letters are not eligible for publication in the paper.
+Letters from candidates responding to a specific editorial opinion position, columnist or news story are considered on a case-by-case basis, and may be printed for compelling reasons.
 With so many candidates for public office, and limited space, candidate letters would quickly drive out the letters of ordinary readers.